spatie/laravel-medialibrary/README.md

 - [laravel-stapler](https://github.com/CodeSleeve/laravel-stapler)
 - [media-manager](https://github.com/talvbansal/media-manager)

-## About Spatie
+## Support us

-Spatie is a webdesign agency in Antwerp, Belgium.
+Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+Does your business depend on our contributions?
+Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License